 Allan Rohan Crite, “In the Beginning”

 We do things to each other in politics that we would never do to each other if we were neighbors.
-We live in a large nation, and that means that many times we make political decisions that affect people we will never ever see; that we will never have to talk to; that we will never have to look in the eye.
+That is because we live in a large nation.
+And that means that many times we make political decisions that affect people we will never ever see; that we will never have to talk to; that we will never have to look in the eye.

 It is really easy to make quick decisions about people when you will never have to see the affects your decisions have on their lives.
 I think this ability to disassociate ourselves from the people who are affected by our political decisions is one of the reasons we have such horrendous political tension right now.

 It might change where we decide to build pipelines.
-It might change how we treat undocumented immigrants.
-It might change how we treat people of different races and religions.
-It might change how we view education and medical care.
+And it might change how we treat undocumented immigrants.
+It also might change how we treat people of different races and religions.
+And it might change how we view education and medical care.

 Let us conduct our politics like everyone is our neighbor.
 And let us be good neighbors.